 Figure 9: Trend Lines

-If you switch Show Values to On (Figure 10), you can set the Position mode, customize the Color Mode, choose the Font Size and add a new Master item.
-You
+If you switch Show Values to On (Figure 10), you can set the Position mode, customize the Color Mode and choose the Font Size.

 Figure 10: Show Values